Mostafa-SAID7/CarCommunity-Full/CarCommunity/Files/docs/Structure.md

 1.2 Real-time & Engagement (enhancements)

-Real‑time Feed: SignalR hub for new posts, likes, and comments pushed to subscribers.
+Real?time Feed: SignalR hub for new posts, likes, and comments pushed to subscribers.

 Live Chat / Direct Messages: ephemeral 1:1 or group chats using SignalR (encrypted in transit).